iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > Have had this app since March or early April.
 I report every single day since installation and never had issues until about 2 months ago.
 The problem is that now, everyday, it has been directing me to report on days that I have already reported.
 It's as annoying as a fly that won't go away.
 I sent an email and only received a form letter in return.
 I'm trying to do my part but will stop and uninstall if not resolved soon.<br> :date: __2020-07-31 23:16:50__

-> I would like to contribute, but since the app doesn't give an option to contribute in the English language for people currently residing in Sweden, I am unable to.<br> :date: __2020-07-28 12:20:47__

-> Doesn't always remind me to update, very vague about cases in my area even though it knows my postcode<br> :date: __2020-07-28 09:12:43__

 #### 1-star reviews